 Moving Coil Galvanometer Principle

-A current-carrying coil when placed in an external magnetic field experiences magnetic torque.
+A current-carrying coil, when placed in an external magnetic field, experiences magnetic torque.
 The angle through which the coil is deflected due to the effect of the magnetic torque is proportional to the magnitude of current in the coil.

-Moving Coil Galvanometer Construction And Diagram
+Moving Coil Galvanometer Construction and Diagram

-The moving coil galvanometer is made up of a rectangular coil that has many turns and it is usually made of thinly insulated or fine copper wire that is wounded on a metallic frame.
+The moving coil galvanometer is made up of a rectangular coil that has many turns, and it is usually made of thinly insulated or fine copper wire that is wounded on a metallic frame.
 The coil is free to rotate about a fixed axis.
 A phosphor-bronze strip that is connected to a movable torsion head is used to suspend the coil in a uniform radial magnetic field.

-Essential properties of the material used for suspension of the coil are conductivity and a low value of the torsional constant.
+Essential properties of the material used for the suspension of the coil are conductivity and a low value of the torsional constant.
 A cylindrical soft iron core is symmetrically positioned inside the coil to improve the strength of the magnetic field and to make the field radial.
 The lower part of the coil is attached to a phosphor-bronze spring having a small number of turns.
 The other end of the spring is connected to binding screws.